DanZinagri/NicheD20_Quartz/content/Classes/Martial/Blade Binder/_index.md

 At 7th level and every 4 levels thereafter the blade binder gains an additional blade improvement and armor improvement.
 For every 8 levels after 3rd the blade binder gains a bonus blade and armor improvement in addition to the one he normally gains at that level.
 If a blade improvement calls for a save attack the save attack is made at 1d20 + Base Attack + Psyche modifier.
 They may add the enhancement bonus of a wielded equipment to this save attack.

-For a complete listing of blade and armor improvements, see [[Armor Improvements|Armor Improvements]] and [[Blade Improvements|Blade Improvements]]
+For a complete listing of blade and armor improvements, see [Armor Improvements](./Armor%20Improvements/_index.md) and [Blade Improvements](./Blade%20Improvements/_index.md)

 ## Binder Specialization (Su)

 At 3rd level, the blade binder gains access to a specialization that furthers his capabilities, and in some cases enhances more of his energy sources and material focus.
 At 7th level and every 4 levels thereafter the blade binder gains an additional binder specialization.

-For a complete listing of binder specializations, see [[Binder Specializations|Binder Specializations]]
+For a complete listing of binder specializations, see [Binder Specializations](./Binder%20Specializations/_index.md)

 ## Stable Binding  (Su)